MyActionWay/lighthouse-badger-action/README.md

 		* CONSIDER:
 			* token: never enter the actual value of the personal access token
 			* inputs:
-				* you only have to insert `URLS;` if any other input is blank, one of these default values will be used instead
+				* you only have to insert `URLS`; if any other input is blank, one of these default values will be used instead
 					```yml
 					DEFAULT-REPOSITORY: ${{ github.repository }} # repo with this file
 					DEFAULT-BRANCH: 'master'